TUC-ProAut/GraphGNSSLib/README.md

 cd ..
 catkin_make
 ```
-Add the setup.bash to your ~.bashrc:
+Source the built packages:
 ```
 source ~/gnss_converter/devel/setup.bash
 ```

 ## 3. Configuration

-Yaml files are used for the configuration of the gnss preprocessor.
-Many preconfigured examples are given, but new configurations can also be created.
+We employ YAML files for the configuration of the gnss_preprocessor.
+Many pre-configured examples exist, but new configurations can also be created easily.

 ### 3.1 Preconfigured

-Example configurations of many different datasets can be found [here](/gnss_preprocessor/config).
+Example configurations of many different datasets can be found in the [config](/gnss_preprocessor/config) folder.

 ### 3.2 Custom